 Egg washing is essential, especially if you are planning to eat or sell the eggs.
 You have to ensure that the eggs are safe, clean, and very attractive to potential buyers.

 Why You Should Wash Your Eggs

 Eggs might come to contact with fecal matter and other environmental bacteria at the chicken shade.
 These bacteria can lead to severe or even deadly diseases in people who eat the egg.

 Coli is one such bacteria.
 Coli can get into an egg when you crack it open without thorough egg washing.
 Salmonella is also another deadly bacteria found in dirty eggs.

 Salmonella grows in the intestines of animals and is transmitted through the feces of chicken.
-Humans who get infected by salmonella are often infected after consuming products that are indirectly or directly contaminated by feces of animals.
-In chicken, this usually happens when an egg is laid a poorly managed chicken environment.
+Humans who get infected by salmonella are often infected after consuming products that are indirectly or directly contaminated by the feces of animals.
+In chicken, this usually happens when an egg is laid in a poorly managed chicken environment.

 Should You Wash Eggs Bought in a Store?

 You will be pardoned when you assume that eggs sold in stores have undergone a thorough egg washing process.
 However, you can wash the eggs one more time to guarantee your safety.

 Should You Leave Your Fresh Eggs Unwashed?